celery/celery/docs/glossary.rst

         Configured using :setting:`task_acks_late`.

     early ack

-        Short for :term:`early acknowledgement`
+        Short for :term:`early acknowledgment`

     late ack

-        Short for :term:`late acknowledgement`
+        Short for :term:`late acknowledgment`

     request
         Task messages are converted to *requests* within the worker.